RamaLingeswaraRao950/VoiceCast/README.md

 - ✅ Converts text to speech using Google TTS
 - 🔊 Plays the generated speech audio
 - 🌐 Supports multiple languages
-- 💡 Lightweight and beginner - friendly
+- 💡 Lightweight and beginner-friendly

 ## 🛠️ Technologies Used :--
 - Python 🐍